Mike-Wilkins/MOTStatusApp/README.md

 The MOTStatusApp project is an ASP.NET MVC Web API which replicates the GOV.UK DVLA service for checking vehicle MOT and Tax status.
 The application includes five internal projects:

 * CustomerApp - customer facing service.
-* AdminApp - MVC CRUD application which includes a bulk file upload option and schedule task
+* AdminApp - MVC CRUD application which includes a bulk file upload option and schedule task for periodically updating vehicle MOT/Tax due dates.
 * MOTStatusWebApi
 * SeleniumTests
 * UnitTests